giorosati/bpb_website/.github/DEPLOYMENT.md

 - the failing workflow run URL
 - the error messages from the Build or Upload steps
 - the commit SHA being deployed

+Pages UI quick-check (what to verify in GitHub Settings → Pages)

+1. Custom domain: should be set to `bluepepperbookkeeping.com`.
+This is equivalent to having `public/CNAME` in the repo, but confirm the Pages settings page shows the same domain.
+2. Enforce HTTPS: enable this checkbox so visitors are redirected to HTTPS.
+3. Source: Verify the "Build and deployment" section indicates "GitHub Actions".
+  If a different source is shown (or a previous Pages deployment artifact exists), the site may serve stale or wrong content.
+4. Check the latest deployment details: click the Pages URL and open the "View deployment